PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-family-data.rst

 *******************************************
-Return Data From Protein Families in PATRIC
+Return Data From Protein Families in BV-BRC
 *******************************************